andrepazv/andrepazv.github.io/research.md

 My main research right now is focused on patterns of neotropical diversity and their environmental correlates and the phylogeography of neotropical amphibians.
 However, I am generally interested in spatially explicit research and I love interdisciplinary research so I am or have been involved in projects spanning from the study of deforestation drivers to the distribution of tropical diseases.
 Here is a small summary of some of those projects.
 Some of them intersect each other and you might find publications or links that go inside 2 or more.
 If you want to know more don't hesitate to send me an email!

 <strong>Mapping diversity patterns in the neotropics and understanding their environmental correlates</strong>

 <img style="float: left;" src="/images/AF_diversity.png" height="200">
 For my dissertation I have been evaluating how environmental variables such as climate (temperature and precipitation), climatic stability, topography etc. are related to patterns of diversity (both taxonomic and phylogenetic).
 This project has resulted in 2 publications and a couple more are in the pipeline.

+&nbsp;
+&nbsp;
 <strong>Phylogeography of Neotropical Amphibians: traits, climate and geography as drivers of genetic diversity</strong>
 <img src="/images/traits_phylo.png" height="200">
-Fo years I have been interested in the determiannts of genetic structure and genetic diveristy in neotropical amphibians.
+For years I have been interested in the determiannts of genetic structure and genetic diveristy in neotropical amphibians.
 I have found that a combination of factors are important and this is related to species traits (e.g. dispersal ability).
 It is the interaction between each species traits and their environment that determines the strength or permeability of a given barrier.
 Here are links to a few publications related to this project.[Get1][Get2][Get3]

+&nbsp;
+&nbsp;
 <strong>DNA Barcoding in the neotropics and potential applications</strong>

 <img style="float: left;" src="/images/dnabarcode.jpg" height="200">